 According to the Wikipedia article linked below, George Gregory enrolled at Stanford University in 1900.
 He wanted to study law and play football.
 His coach was a young vagabond named Fielding H. Yost.
 The talented Yost was coaching his fourth different team in four years.
 It seemed like he couldn’t keep a job, but he had an excellent record.

 Yost’s team posted a record of 7 wins, 2 losses and 1 tie in 1900.
 However, it wasn’t good enough.
 After the season, the athletic board decided that only Stanford graduates would coach at Stanford.
 So, Yost was looking for a job, for the fifth straight season.
 As it turned out, he landed at Michigan.
 The rest, as they say, is history!

-Gregory was on Yost’s first team in Ann Arbor and it was a good one!
-In fact, it was one of the greatest teams in college football history.
-Gregory started all eleven games of Michigan’s first perfect season of 11-0-0.
+Gregory followed Coach Yost to Ann Arbor and it turned out to be a good decision.
+Yost’s first team at Michigan was one of the greatest teams in college football history.
+Gregory started all eleven games in 1901 and helped the Wolverines post a perfect record of 11-0-0.
 The Wolverines also won the Western Conference Championship and were declared National Champions.
 In an ironic turn of events, Yost, Gregory and the rest of the Michigan Football team returned to California to play in the first Rose Bowl game against Stanford.
 Of course, Michigan won the game by a score of 49-0 and it wasn’t even that close.